 As the portfolio grows to include measures that address conditions with smaller patient volumes and as readmission measures are increasingly used in value-based purchasing programs such as HRRP and MIPS the Committee grappled with determining appropriate exclusion criteria and acceptable reliability testing results.
-The Committee recognized the need to ensure measures deliver consistent results but wanted to ensure measurement can drive improvement across many conditions and for a broad patient population.
+The Committee recognized the need to ensure that measures deliver consistent results but wanted to ensure that measurement can drive improvement across many conditions and for a broad patient population.

 The Committee noted the need to include as many patients as possible in a measure to ensure quality improvements for all.
-During its review of 3188: 30-Day Unplanned Readmissions for Cancer Patients committee members raised concerns about some of the exclusion criteria.
-The Committee was concerned that the measure only addressed patients who were admitted.
-The Committee noted that its increasingly likely an emergency department visit will not result in an inpatient admission and recognized the need to ensure all returns to an acute care setting are considered, including observation stays and emergency department visits.
-The Committee also noted the need to improve the reliability of coding in administrative claims data.
+During its review of NQF #3188 30-Day Unplanned Readmissions for Cancer Patients, Committee members raised concerns about some of the exclusion criteria.
+The Committee was concerned that the measure only addressed readmissions of patients who were admitted.
+The Committee noted the increasing likelihood that an emergency department visit will not result in an inpatient admission and recognized the need to ensure that all returns to an acute care setting are considered, including observation stays and emergency department visits.